mthom/scryer-prolog/README.md

 * [`crypto`](src/prolog/lib/crypto.pl)
-  Cryptographically secure random numbers and hashes, HMAC-based key derivation (HKDF), password-based key derivation (PBKDF2), and reasoning about elliptic curves.
+  Cryptographically secure random numbers and hashes, HMAC-based key derivation (HKDF), password-based key derivation (PBKDF2), authenticated encryption, and reasoning about elliptic curves.

 To read contents of external files, use `phrase_from_file/2` from [`library(pio)`](src/prolog/lib/pio.pl) to apply a&nbsp;DCG to